 Explores the integration of curriculum in math, science, and technology.
 Special emphasis is placed on the utilization of inquiry methods fro enhancing children's ability to analyze, to evaluate, and to make inferences from oral, written, and visual materials.
 Methodology for developing the skills of problem solving, decision making, and critical and creative thinking skills is explored.
 The use of computer technology to enhance the math, science, and technology curriculum will be included.
 The student will plan and implement curricular improvement based on theory and practice examined in the course.

 ECED 7540.
-Developing Creativity and Critical Thinking in Early Childhood Education.
+Integrating Creativity and Critical Thinking in Early Childhood Education.
 3 Hours.

-An examination of how creativity and thinking skills can be developed across the curriculum.
+An examination of how creativity and thinking skills can be integrated across the curriculum.

 ECED 7550.
 Differentiating Instruction in P-5 Classrooms.
 3 Hours.